Overall System Status:

 To meet the appropriate needs of all entities at the College, there are a variety of different accounts for e-mail, calendaring and affiliation to the College.

 All accounts are either controlled by an administrative system that tracks current affiliation with the College (Alumni, Employee or Student), or have an expiration date associated with them when they are created or renewed.
 This is to ensure that access to systems licensed by Dartmouth for members of the Dartmouth community is only being used by active members of the Dartmouth community.

 If you're not sure which type of account will meet your needs, please contact the consultant for your area or send mail to Help@dartmouth.edu.

-For most people, as soon as you become affiliated with the College, a Dartmouth account is automatically created for you.
+For most people, as soon as you become affiliated with the College, a Dartmouth account with NetID is automatically created for you.
 The NetID and password associated with your account are what you use to log into most systems and your Dartmouth.edu e-mail account.